Brownfields Assessments Project

 Who owns the properties that will be improved?
 If a private party owns it, will the city get repaid by the land owner?

-Kpett asked about 3 years ago
+Kpett asked almost 4 years ago

 The Brownfields project is focused on providing funding to inventory and assess potential brownfield sites throughout Vancouver and Clark County.
 Inventorying and assessing potential brownfield sites are the first necessary steps before these sites can be improved for reuse and redevelopment, however funds are not directly used to improve properties.
 The City of Vancouver, in partnership with Clark County Public Health and the Vancouver Housing Authority, was awarded an Environmental Protection Agency (EPA) grant that will be utilized to fund activities undertaken as part of this project, including those on private property.
 Because the EPA grant will fund all activities of the Brownfields project, there is no reimbursement needed by property owners.

-Page last updated: 23 Oct 2023, 04:26 PM
+Page last updated: 18 Oct 2024, 03:07 PM